catwalkghost/zeti-front-end/README.md

 * Missing or incomplete vehicle data
 * Different odometer readings (start > end, which shouldn't occur in reality)
 * API failures and HTTP error responses
-* CORS issues when accessing the API from local development environment
 * Vehicles that don't belong to Bob's Taxis
 * Multiple vehicles with the same license plate but different VINs